 Dana Annalise Golden

-I am a PhD candidate in Economics at Stony Brook University specializing in energy economics, industrial organization, and computational methods.
-My research examines how infrastructure investment shapes electricity markets, clean energy adoption, and economic welfare – combining structural econometric modeling with large-scale data from U.S. power systems.
+I am an economist with Argonne National Laboratory, in the NNTS / Decision and Infrastructure Sciences (DIS) division, specializing in energy security, industrial organization, and computational methods.
+My research examines how infrastructure investment and emerging demand sources shape electricity markets, the resilience and security of the nation’s energy systems, clean energy adoption, and economic welfare – combining structural econometric modeling with large-scale data from U.S. power systems.

 Job Market Paper